emykes/Flu_Vaccination_ML/README.md

  ### Overview
  As the world struggles to vaccinate the global population against COVID-19, an understanding of how people’s backgrounds, opinions, and health behaviors are related to their personal vaccination patterns can provide guidance for future public health efforts.
 Your audience could be someone guiding those public health efforts.

-**This challenge: can you predict whether people got H1N1 and seasonal flu vaccines using data collected in the National 2009 H1N1 Flu Survey?
-This is a binary classification problem, but there are two potential targets: whether the survey respondent received the seasonal flu vaccine, or whether the respondent received the H1N1 flu vaccine.
-Please choose just one of these potential targets for your minimum viable project.**

 ### Business Problem
 Vaccination, as one of the most successful public health interventions led to the elimination and control of diseases that were once common throughout the world.
 Despite overwhelming medical evidence and the unanimous position of medical professionals in favor of vaccination, the number of people skeptical about vaccination has grown in many countries in recent years.
 The consequence of this alarming trend is a decline in immunization coverage.
 Several outbreaks of infectious diseases have been linked to undervaccinated communities.
 The problem of expanding vaccine rejection has begun to be so widespread that it became the subject of many studies aimed at understanding the sources and correlations of attitudes toward vaccination.